-Financial instruments that potentially subject the Company to a concentration of credit risk consist primarily of cash, cash equivalents, and marketable securities.
+Financial instruments that potentially subject the Company to a concentration of credit risk consist primarily of cash and cash equivalents.
 Bank deposits are held by accredited financial institutions and these deposits may at times be in excess of insured limits.
 The Company limits its credit risk associated with cash and cash equivalents by placing them with financial institutions it believes are of high quality.
-The Company has not experienced any losses on its deposits of cash or cash equivalents as of December 31, 2022.
+The Company has not experienced any losses on its deposits of cash or cash equivalents as of December 31, 2023.